awsdocs/aws-iot-docs/developerguide/timestream-rule-action.md

 # Timestream<a name="timestream-rule-action"></a>

 The Timestream rule action writes attributes \(measures\) from an MQTT message into an Amazon Timestream table\.

+**Important**
-The attributes stored are those that result from the rule's SQL statement and each attribute is stored as a separate record in the Timestream database table\.
+The attributes that this rule stores in the Timestream database are those that result from the rule's SQL statement\.
+Each attribute is stored as a separate record in the Timestream database table\.
+For more information about Amazon Timestream, see [What Is Amazon Timestream?](https://docs.aws.amazon.com/timestream/latest/developerguide/what-is-timestream.html)\.

 The value of each attribute in the SQL statement's result is parsed to infer its data type \(as in a [DynamoDBv2](dynamodb-v2-rule-action.md) action\)\.
 Each attribute's value is written to its own record in the Timestream table\.
 To specify or change a value's data type, use the [`cast()`](iot-sql-functions.md#iot-sql-function-cast) function in rule's the SQL statement\.
 For more information about the contents of each Timestream record, see [Amazon Timestream record content](#timestream-rule-action-data)\.